claire181129/c-primer/exercises-chapter2.md

 - [ ] why there isn't signed float/double, usigned float/double?
 - [ ] why char range is [-128,127], not [-127,127], or [-127,128]?
+- [ ] why std::cout<< u + i <<std::endl; turn signed to unsigned, not opposite. why int is converted to unsigned ? not opposite? does signed mix with unsigned , signed always turn into unsigned?

 ## Exercises